fczanetti/work-at-codevance/README.md

 python manage.py createsuperuser
 ```

-With a new superuser we can log in the app and start using it.
+With a new superuser we can sign in the app and start using it.

 # Trabalhe na Codevance